-Long in the tooth cam from people checking on their horses and how older horses have longer teeth since their teeth continue to grow with aging.
-Hence, people can approximate a horse age by the length of their teeth.
-Long in the tooth has also been used for people who are older.
-As older people with gum disease, usually have more dental bone loss - resulting in people seeming to have longer teeth.
+Long in the Tooth cam from people checking on their horses and how older horses have longer teeth since their teeth continue to grow with aging.
+Hence, people can approximate a horse's age by the length of their teeth.
+Long in the tooth has also been used for older people.
+Older people with gum disease, usually have more dental bone loss - resulting in people seeming to have longer teeth.

 Okay, how did you do?